bertbalcaen/esdi-webdesign-course/03_css.md

 # CSS

-- Never use HTML for presentation, formatting or design - that's what CSS is for
+- Never use HTML for presentation, formatting or design - that's what CSS is for.
 - CSS = Cascading Style Sheets
-- CSS = rules defined by you that tell the browser how to display the elements in your HTML page
+- CSS = rules defined by you that tell the browser how to display the elements in your HTML page.
 - Very powerful, see for example https://www.w3schools.com/css/css_intro.asp.
 CSS can be used to transform an HTML document in many different forms.

 # What can you do with CSS?

-- Basic design: colors, background colors, space between elements, ...
+- Design: colors, background colors, space between elements, ...
 - Typography: fonts, ...
 - Positioning: columns, overlaying elements, ...